 HEF – Horizons Enhanced Income Financials

-Horizons Enhanced Income Financials ETF invests in a portfolio of equity and equity related securities of Canadian companies in the banking, finance and financial services sectors.
-The ETF provides investors with monthly distributions of dividend and call option income.
+Horizons Enhanced Income Financials ETF invests in a portfolio of equity and equity-related securities of Canadian companies in the banking, finance and financial services sectors.
+The ETF provides investors with monthly distributions of dividends and call option income.
 HEF also writes covered call options on 100% of the portfolio securities to mitigate downside risk and generate income.
-Horizons ETFs management (Canada) Inc. is the fund manager.
+Horizons ETFs Management (Canada) Inc. is the fund manager.

 ZWB – BMO Covered Call Canadian Banks

-BMO Covered Call Canadian Banks ETF seeks to provide an exposure to the performance of a portfolio of Canadian banks while earning call option premiums.
-The ETF primarily invests in securities of Canadian banks as well as writes covered call options.
+BMO Covered Call Canadian Banks ETF seeks to provide exposure to the performance of a portfolio of Canadian banks while earning call option premiums.
+The ETF primarily invests in securities of Canadian banks and writes covered call options.
 The options are rolled forward upon expiry.
 This ETF is designed for investors looking for higher income from equity portfolios, while the call option writing reduces volatility.
-BMO Asset Management is the fund manager and this ETF belongs to the specialty income sector.
+BMO Asset Management is the fund manager, and this ETF belongs to the specialty income sector.
 The ETF distributes monthly income and has a medium risk rating.

 CIC – First Asset CanBanc Income Class

-First Asset CanBanc Income Class ETF seeks to lower the overall volatility of portfolio returns by owning a portfolio of leading Canadian Banks’ shares.
+First Asset CanBanc Income Class ETF seeks to lower the overall volatility of portfolio returns by owning a portfolio of shares of leading Canadian banks.
 The fund’s investment objective is to provide shareholders with quarterly distributions and the opportunity for capital appreciation.
 The Fund sells call options on a maximum of 25% of the common shares of each bank held in the portfolio as part of its investment strategy each month.
 The ETF is 100% exposed to the financial sector.

 HXF – Horizons S&P/TSX Capped Financials Index